sfc-gh-sdickson/Troon/README.md

 # Troon Intelligence Agent Solution

-**An Enterprise-Grade AI Analytics Platform for Golf Course Management**
+**An Enterprise-Grade AI Analytics Platform for Golf Course Management & Hospitality**

-This repository contains a complete, production-ready implementation of a **Snowflake Intelligence Agent** tailored for Troon.
+This repository contains a complete, production-ready implementation of a **Snowflake Intelligence Agent** tailored for Troon and its subsidiary, **RealFood Hospitality, Strategy and Design**.
 It unifies structured analytics, unstructured data search, and machine learning predictions into a single conversational interface.

 ---